 July, August, and September mean heat, humidity, and bugs but also some of our favorite summertime fruit!
-But, the hot weather also brings with it some of our favorite treats: summer blackberries and fruits!
+But, the hot weather also brings with it some of our favorite treats: Summer Blackberries and fruits!
 Berries grow wild just about everywhere on Kent Island, and in most corners of the east coast, for that matter.
 On the farm, we find blueberries and blackberries in the hedgerows and edges of the fields.
 When the berries ripen, birds and insects go crazy.
 We think it’s because they are intoxicated.

-Blackberries and raspberries create masses of little white blooms that fill the air with a dusky sweetness.
-It’s really one of my favorite parts of summer.
-Combined with the honeysuckle and wildflowers that grow along the forest, it’s a really magical experience.
+Blackberries and raspberries create masses of little white flowers that fill the air with a dusky sweetness.
+It’s one of my favorite parts of summer.
+Combined with the honeysuckle and wildflowers that grow along the forest, it’s a magical experience.

 What’s your favorite part of summer?
 Share your photos with us on Instagram using the hashtag #waxingkara so we can see!
 We always love to see your photos.